4 Example Money Stories To Help You Understand Your Own

 Now I don’t know their whole story or even a large part, but I know a small snapshot.
 I know from the clients I work with that life and money stories are always more nuanced and detailed than first presented.

 People often need help learning how to explore their own stories.
-Which is part of what I will be doing in my upcoming course The Couples Guide to Financial Intimacy
+My transformational program The Couples Guide to Financial Intimacy does just that.
+Be sure to use BLOG30 for 30% off at checkout.

 The Soon To Be Married Couple